 Assembly Current Resolution 67 "sends a strong message to our NHPI Californians that we acknowledge their sacrifices and contributions to the success of California," said Furutani.

-With a 2010 population of 284,000, the Native Hawaiian and Pacific Islander community in California is one of the largest in the United States. ■ for the fight to educate the years later it was still paying important dividends.'
+With a 2010 population of 284,000, the Native Hawaiian and Pacific Islander community in California is one of the largest in the United States. \blacksquare for the RECOF BY JOHN TATEISHI